 Hello!
-Welcome back to the Peek a Boo Blog!
+Welcome back to Peekaboo Pages!
 Today I’m bringing you a tutorial on hemming circle skirts in both woven and knit.
 First up—knit skirts!
-For my example, I’m using the Madeline peplum top.
+For my example, I’m using the Madeline Peplum Top.

 The tools and notions I use when hemming a knit circle skirt are Best Press, Wash Away Wonder Tape, and a Dritz Ezy-Hem Gauge.